 You want the benefit of tax relief on your pension payments.
 But remember that future changes in law and tax practice could affect your tax liability.

-You want access to a carefully selected choice of investment funds with the potential to grow your pension fund, but you accept that the value of your pension fund may be less than has been paid in.
+You want access to a carefully selected choice of investment funds with the potential to grow your pension pot, but you accept that the value of your pension pot may be less than has been paid in.

 You’re looking for some flexibility with your options at retirement, such as choosing whether you retire gradually or outright.